 Republica:

 What does sustainable collective living in the densified city of the future look like?
-That was the question behind Republica, one of the pioneer projects in the former industrial area of Buiksloterham in Amsterdam North, which is being transformed into a new piece of circular city.
+That was the question behind Republica, developed by Banlieu BV and Vink bouw and designed by Marc Koehler Architects in collaboration with partner architect Loer Architecten, who designed the Short guy, one of the residential buildings in the project.
 The answer is a functionally mixed and connected ‘urban village’ with a building density of FSI 3 and a remarkably high quality of housing and public realm.

 Republica uniquely integrates housing (built to rent & to buy) with working, sports, hospitality, short & long stay and E-mobility facilities in a car-free ‘permeable super block’.
 Tall buildings are combined with intimate public squares, alleys, stairs and terraces.
 Seats are well integrated into planters for rainwater retention.
 The result is a functionally hybrid, spatially densified yet light, spacious and human-centered urban public realm.